onzfonz/comp227/src/content/6/en/part6b.md

 ![devtools console output showing dupblicated actions in note and filter reducers](../../images/6/6.png)

 Is there a bug in our code?
 No.
-The combined reducer works in such a way that every <i>action</i> gets handled in <i>every</i> part of the combined reducer.
+The combined reducer works in such a way that every `action` gets handled in ***every*** part of the combined reducer.
 Typically only one reducer is interested in any given action, but there are situations where multiple reducers change their respective parts of the state based on the same action.

 ### Finishing the filters

 Let's finish the application so that it uses the combined reducer.
-We start by changing the rendering of the application and hooking up the store to the application in the <i>index.js</i> file:
+We start by changing the rendering of the application and hooking up the store to the application in the *index.js* file:

 ```js
 ReactDOM.createRoot(document.getElementById('root')).render(